ycc0602/AspNetCore.Docs/aspnetcore/grpc/loadbalancing.md

 Client-side load balancing is configured when a channel is created.
 The two components to consider when using load balancing:

-* The address resolver, which resolvers the addresses.
+* The address resolver, which resolves the addresses.
-* The load balancer, which picks the address that should be used for a gRPC call.
+* The load balancer, which creates connections and picks the address that should be used for a gRPC call.

 The address resolver is configured using the scheme of the address URI.
 For example, a `dns` scheme maps to `DnsAddressResolver`.
-This resolver gets the Internet Protocol (IP) addresses for the specified address.
+This resolver gets the Internet Protocol (IP) addresses for the specified hostname.

 ```csharp
 var channel = GrpcChannel.ForAddress(